gclib 2.4.0

 If the program exits before calling GClose(), the controller may be left in an inconsistent state.

-• To use a controller with gclib, first create a gclib() object, then pass an address to gclib.GOpen().
+• C# To use a controller with gclib, first create a gclib() object, then pass an address to gclib.GOpen().
 After you are done, close the connection with gclib.GClose().

 connection.GOpen(args[0]);